 Telling your spouse that you want a divorce is stressful.
 Putting off telling your spouse is easy.
 Summoning the courage to tell your spouse you want a divorce is difficult and how it is done sets the tone for the divorce proceedings.
 Once you have made the decision that you want a divorce, the following are four (4) important tips to utilize when telling your spouse you want a divorce.

-- DECIDE TOGETHER HOW TO NOTIFY FRIENDS AND FAMILY.
 After you and your spouse have had the talk, figure out the best way to tell your friends and family.
 Some couples tell their loved ones immediately, others wait until the divorce has been filed.
 It is highly suggested to jointly notify your children.
-A divorce is very difficult on children and jointly communicating this dramatic change in their lives provides them comfort.
+A divorce is very difficult for children and jointly communicating this dramatic change in their lives provides them comfort.

 How and when you tell your spouse you want a divorce depends on your relationship.
 It is important to take into account their feelings when you tell them.
 When you decide that you are ready to talk to your spouse about filing for divorce, there is one way that you should avoid breaking the news to them, in a public manner.